nus-cs2103/website-base/schedule/week9/commentary-cs2103-fragment.md

 <!-- ---------------------------------------------------------------------------- -->
 {% call topic_preamble("[Revisiting] SDLC Process Models", reuse=false) %}

-Remember these three topics that we covered early in the module?
+Remember these three topics that we covered early in the course?

 {% endcall %}
 <!-- ---------------------------------------------------------------------------- -->